nkanyang/data-process-cli/README.md

 `sudo npm link`

-- steps 3: Uninstall the app with:
+- Uninstall the app with:

 `npm unlink` or `sudo npm unlink`